 The costs of financing our operations are affected by changes in interest rates as some of the Company's borrowings are held at floating rates.
-Exposure to changes in interest rates are hedged by holding both fixed rate and index linked borrowings and by holding derivative financial instruments (interest rate swaps) where necessary to achieve the desired profile of interest rate risk.
+Exposure to changes in interest rates are hedged by holding both fixed rate and inflation-linked borrowings and by holding derivative financial instruments (interest rate swaps and inflation-linked swaps) where necessary to achieve the desired profile of interest rate risk.
+The cost of new debt raised by the Company is also affected by changes in interest rates.
+The Company aims to partially mitigate this risk by maintaining a smooth debt maturity profile to minimise annual refinancing requirements and spread future refinancing risk.